riscv-collab/riscv-gnu-toolchain/README.md

     ./configure --prefix=/opt/riscv --enable-multilib
     make linux

-The multilib compiler will have the prefix riscv-unknown-linux-gnu-, rather than the usual prefix (riscv32-... or riscv64-...).
+The multilib compiler will have the prefix riscv64-unknown-linux-gnu-, but will be able to target both 32-bit and 64-bit systems.

 ### Advanced Options